lgrees/resy-cli/README.md

 ### Terminal Familiarity <!-- omit in toc -->

-`resy-cli` is a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface), and resultingly requires some familiarity with a [terminal emulator]().
+`resy-cli` is a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface), and resultingly requires some familiarity with a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).

-If you are using a Mac computer, this [quick introduction]() to using the MacOS default terminal emulator (Terminal) should give you a good foundation to set up `resy-cli` on your computer.
+If you are using a Mac computer, there are plenty of resources online to help get you started with the MacOS default terminal emulator (Terminal).
+This should give you a good foundation to set up `resy-cli` on your computer.

 ### Homebrew Installation <!-- omit in toc -->